 Where Can I Buy a Shampoo Bar?

-I have noticed shampoo bars for sale at Whole Foods.
+If you’re more of an in-person shopper, I have noticed shampoo bars for sale at Whole Foods.
 You might also be able to find them at your local clean beauty or natural health store.

 Do Shampoo Bars Actually Work?

 So, circling back to the original question: Do shampoo bars actually work?
 Yes!
 And I highly recommend giving them a go!